jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_internetaccess.md

 ---
 title: Spotlight services requiring Internet access
-summary: "The following Spotlight services require Internet access on the Spotlight Diagnostic Server.
-Use this page to ensure the Spotlight Diagnostic Server is appropriately configured."
+summary: "Use this page to ensure the Spotlight Diagnostic Server is appropriately configured for Internet access."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_backend_ds_internetaccess.html
 folder: SpotlightEnterprise
 ---

+## The following Spotlight services require Internet access on the Spotlight Diagnostic Server.

 ### Configure the auto-update facility